tbrowder/FontFactory/README.md

     On MacOS:

         $ brew install --cask font-freefont

+    On Windows:

+    If available:

+        $ choco install font-freefont

+    Alternatively:

+        $ choco install wget
+        # The 'zef install' process will download and install the FreeFont files.

 On other systems the files may be downloaded from [https://ftp.gnu.org/gnu/freefont](https://ftp.gnu.org/gnu/freefont) and installed in any desired place.
 The paths to the installed files should then be entered manually in the `$HOME/.FreeFont/config.yml` file which is created upon installation.
 That file should look like this (replace the '?' with the full path to the '.otf' file):